GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/overview/index.md

 extensions.

-**Extensions APIs**&emsp;The [extensions APIs](/docs/extensions/reference/) allow the extension's code to access features of the browser itself, activating tabs, modifying net requests, and so on.
+**Extensions APIs**&emsp;The [extensions APIs](/docs/extensions/reference/) allow the extension's code to access features of the browser itself: activating tabs, modifying net requests, and so on.

 To create an extension, you assemble some resources -- JavaScript and HTML files, a manifest, images, and others -- that constitute the extension.
 For development and testing, you can load these